 I have found that some cavitations can be treated by injecting homeopathics into the area followed by the use of a device called The Anodyne, an infrared pad of a specific wavelength.
 If this does not work, or if the cavitation is too extensive to begin with, then surgery is necessary.
 Thorough debridement (cleaning) of the involved bone is required.
-The Cavitat (a diagnostic device discussed last issue) is helpful in visualizing the extent of the lesion and use of the EAV instrument (a device discussed last issue) is valuable in determining if enough debridement has been accomplished.
+Use of the EAV instrument (a device discussed in the last newsletter) is valuable in determining if enough debridement has been accomplished.

 One of the causes of a cavitation is lack of proper blood flow to the area; therefore, it is very important to not use vasoconstrictor epinephrine in local anesthetic.
 I also caution my patients not to use ice after surgery, again to not impede blood flow.

 Here I differ from many holistic dentists and physicians.
 Almost everyone has a cavitation somewhere – remember these can occur in any bone, but especially in the bones of the jaw.
-Use of the Cavitat confirms that just about everyone has a jaw bone cavitation.
-However, I believe (and it is just a belief – I cannot back this up scientifically) that if a Cavitat demonstrated cavitation is present, but is not showing with the EAV to be having a systemic effect, I would not tend to treat it surgically if the person is healthy.
+However, I believe (and it is just a belief – I cannot back this up scientifically) that if a cavitation is present, but is not showing with the EAV to be having a systemic effect, I would not tend to treat it surgically if the person is healthy.

 Cavitations are often the cause of facial pain, and are also referred to as NICO lesions.
 NICO stands for “Neuralgia Inducing Cavitational Osteonecrosis.”
 Trigeminal neuralgia (TN) can be caused by a cavitation.
 TN affects the trigeminal facial nerve and can cause such severe pain that people have committed suicide.
 To help such people, the nerve itself is sometimes cut.
 Unfortunately, the underlying cause is often an undiagnosed cavitation.
 To see if the TN pain or other facial pain is indeed related to a cavitation, a few drops of anesthetic can be injected directly into the bony cavitation, with a special needle device.
 If they are connected, upon injection, immediate cessation of pain will occur.
 Patients who have been in pain for years are astounded when the pain dramatically goes away.
-Of course this is temporary – surgery to clean out the area is necessary.
+Of course this is temporary -more definitive treatment will be needed to resolve the issue.

 Another result of a cavitation can be a systemic effect with the lesion having consequences beyond the head.
 I have thus coined the term SICO lesions (Sickness Inducing Chronic Osteonecrosis).
 If the distant effect is pain – this can often be shown by injection into the cavitation.
 If the symptoms are other than pain, then the injection testing will not be of benefit but EAV testing will be helpful.